-WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES SCI.ETS2.B: Influence of Engineerir ng, Technology, and Science on Society and the Natura l World SCI.ETS2.B.K-2 Every human-made product is designed by applying some knowledge of the natural world and is built by using natural materials.
+WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES SCI.ETS2.B: Influence of Engineering ig, Technology, and Science on Society and the Natura l World SCI.ETS2.B.K-2 Every human-made product is designed by applying some knowledge of the natural world and is built by using natural materials.
 Taking natural materials to make things impacts the environment.
-Song: Inventing Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright Inventions SCI.ETS2: Example Three-Dimensio nal Performance Indicators K-ESS3-3.
+Song: Inventing Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright Inventions SCI.ETS2: Example Three-Dimension nal Performance Indicators K-ESS3-3.
 Communicate solutions that will reduce the impact of humans on the land, water, air, or other living things in the local environment.
-Songs: Conservation; Pollution Rap Pollution and Recycling Care of Water Care of Earth More to Explore Experiment: RecyclingLearning Together: Our Earth 1-LS1-1.
-Use materials to design a solution to a human problem by mimicking how plants or animals use their external parts to help them survive, grow, and meet their needs. • Books: I Wish I Had Ears Like a Bat; Animal Bodies DISCIPLINARY CORE IDEAS (DCI) AND ENGINEERING - ENGINEERING, TECHNOLOGY, AND THE APPLICAT ION OF SCIENCE 3 (ETS3) - NATURE OF SCIENCE Standard SCI.ETS3: Students use so engineering to make sense of phen cience and engineering practices, crosscutting concep omena and solve problems. ts, and an understanding of the nature of science and SCI.ETS3.A: Science and Engineeri ng Are Human Endeavors SCI.ETS3.A.K-2 People of diverse backgrounds can become scientists and engineers.
+Songs: Conservation; Pollution RapPollution and RecyclingCare of WaterCare of Earth More to Explore Experiment: Recycling Learning Together: Our Earth 1-LS1-1.
+Use materials to design a solution to a human problem by mimicking how plants or animals use their external parts to help them survive, grow, and meet their needs.
+Books: I Wish I Had Ears Like a Bat; Animal Bodies AND ENGINEERING ENGINEERING, TECHNOLOGY, AND THE APPLICATE cience and engineering practices, crosscutting concept engineering to make sense of phen SCI.ETS3.A: Science and Engineering ng Are Human Endeavors SCI.ETS3.A.K-2 People of diverse backgrounds can become scientists and engineers.
 People have practiced science and engineering for a long time.
 Creativity and imagination are important to science and engineering.
-Books: I Want to Be a Scientist Like Stephen Hawking; I Want to Be a Scientist Like Marie Curie; I Want to Be a Scientist Like Jane Goodall; I Want to Be a Scientist Like George Washington Carver; I Want to Be a Scientist Like Antoni van Leeuwenhoek; I Want to Be a Scientist Like Thomas Edison; I Want to Be a Scientist Like Carl Linnaeus; I Want to Be a Scientist Like Joanne Simpson; I Want to Be a Scientist Like Orville & Wilbur Wright; I Want to Be a Scientist Like Isaac Newton; I a Scientist Like Marie Curie

-Want to be a Scientist Like Alexander von Humboldt; I Want to Be a Scientist Like Louis Pasteur; I Want to Be
+Books: I Want to Be a Scientist Like Stephen Hawking; I Want to Be a Scientist Like Marie Curie; I Want to Be a Scientist Like Jane Goodall; I Want to Be a Scientist Like George Washington Carver; I Want to Be a Scientist Like Antoni van Leeuwenhoek; I Want to Be a Scientist Like Thomas Edison; I Want to Be a Scientist Like Carl Linnaeus; I Want to Be a Scientist Like Joanne Simpson; I Want to Be a Scientist Like Orville & Wilbur Wright; I Want to Be a Scientist Like Isaac Newton; I Want to be a Scientist Like Alexander von Humboldt; I Want to Be a Scientist Like Louis Pasteur; I Want to Be a Scientist Like Marie Curie